RAVING-Informatics/BioinformaticsMasterclass/README.md

 5. Under Specify username, type 'ubuntu'
 6. Click 'Advanced SSH settings'
 7. Tick 'Use private key'
-8. Click the blue folder next to it and navigate to the private key file that was sent to you ('mykey2.pem')
+8. Click the blue folder next to it and navigate to the private key file ('mykey2.pem')

+### **Mac users**
+1. Open terminal
+2. Copy the following text: `ssh -i /Desktop/mykey2.pem ubuntu@146.118.68.201`
+3. Press enter

 You should then see something like `ubuntu@ravinginformatics2:~$`